NiightAP/Discord-Bot/README.md

 # NiightAP-Discord-Bot

-## NiightAP is a general use discord bot that will be slowly developed over time.

-NiightAP is currently a pre-released discord bot.
-As I develop the bot I will gradually update the releases on github.
-Once I feel that NiightAP is at a point that it can be fully release I will provide a link so that the public can use the bot.

 # How to host your own bot with this code

 ### Before anything make sure that you have [Python 3](https://www.python.org/downloads/) installed, as well as [discord.py](https://discordpy.readthedocs.io/en/latest/intro.html)